Improvement of Heatbath Algorithm in LFT using Generative models: Appendix B: PBMG for model

 The architectures of all six neural networks are the same, with the only difference lying in the initialization of the network parameters.
-In each neural network, we use three dense layers with 150 neurons in each layer, and a ReLU activation function at each layer except the final one.
+Each neural network consists of one hidden layer with 500 neurons and a ReLU activation function.
 The neurons in the final layer use linear activation.
 The value of $\log(\sigma_k)>1$ is clipped to $1$.
 Since $\sum_k\pi_k=1$, the networks output logit values that are converted to $\pi_k$ by applying softmax.